brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 ![Webhook URL](../../img/addShipmentWebhook3.jpg "Webhook URL")

 Next we use postman to test our service.
 If you do not have Postman you can get Postman for free here [Postman Downloads](https://www.getpostman.com/downloads/).

 If postman is not available you can use our own [postrapper](../../html/postrapper.html).
 Right click (open in new tab) the [postrapper](../../html/postrapper.html) link,  copy the raw contents of the file to a text editor and save it as postrapper.html.
 Double click the postrapper.html file to open it.
 It will behave very much like postman.

 ![Postrapper](../../../../Stitch/tools/img/postrapper2.jpg)

-Add a new tab and select "POST" from the drop list.
+If you do have Postman and wish to use it, add a new tab and select "POST" from the drop list.
 Paste in the addShipmentWebhook URL.
 Select the "Body" tab, and be sure to select RAW JSON(application/json).
 Click the save button and name it "AddShipment."

 ![Postman](../../img/postmanAdd2.jpg "postman")